 Harris Bay is on the south west of Rum and there is a 4WD road all the way there.
 The Harris road is fairly smooth with some rough patches and it's just under 8 miles one way.
 You take the road out of the village up 2 miles to the crossroads, then take the left branch.
 It's a gradual climb up, up, up! to the highest point in the road, then it's a brisk freewheel down into Harris Bay.
 There are great views over the bay and you are likely to see the Rum ponies, red deer, feral goats and the Highland cows.
 At Harris Bay you will also see the Bullough mausoleums (see the Kinloch Castle section for more info on the Bulloughs) and old farming remains of 'lazy beds' (see the Human History section for info about historic settlements on Rum)

-Kilmory is located on the north coast of Rum and there is a 4WD road that you can take to get there.
-It's about 5 miles one way and although it's shorter than the road to Harris Bay, the surface is a lot rougher so mountain bikes are highly recommended.
+Kilmory is located on the north coast of Rum and there is a road that you can take to get there.
+It's about 5 miles one way and it was re- surfaced in 2015.
 You take the road out of the village up 2 miles to the crossroads.
-Here you take that right branch and go slowly down into Kilmory Glen where you will have lovely views of the Skye Cullin and you will enter the Kilmory Red Deer Project study area so are likely to see many red deer.
+Here you take that right branch and go down into Kilmory Glen where you will have lovely views of the Skye Cullin and you will enter the Kilmory Red Deer Project study area, so are likely to see many red deer.
 See the Deer page in the Wildlife section for more information on the project.
-You will be able to see the old Bullough laundry house and also be rewarded with a lovely sandy beach.
+You will be able to see the old Bullough laundry house and also be rewarded with lovely sandy beaches: Kilmory has the best beaches on Rum!

 No permit is required if responsible fishing is carried out anywhere along the coast.